dreedyman/mstc-cloud-worker/README.md

 TODO: There is still work to be done to setup a secret to hold your username and password.

 ## Deploying Services to Kubernetes
 We'll need to deploy both RabbitMQ and MinIO to Kubernetes, as well as the `mstc-cloud-worker`.
-Charts have been setup for in the charts directory.
+Charts have been setup in the charts directory.

 ```
 charts